theallseeingeye/rapid-task-old/docs/to_do_list.md

 * Deployment is tedious and we should find a better way to setup github with master and staging to work with auto deploy to the buckets.

-* The webpack doesn't package everything into the dist folder on `yarn build`.

-* Need to keep the script for fullstory analytics from appearing in development.
-Work on webpack setting to prevent.

 Production
 ----------